 The intent of the SU-2/MR Zone is to provide a transition between the lower density residential core of the Downtown Neighborhood Area and the central business district of Downtown.
 The SU-2/MR zone provides for higher density residential development, but excludes office and commercial uses.
-Property zoned SU-2/MR that falls within an Historic Overlay Zone shall also comply with the HOZ design guideline requirements.
+Property zoned SU-2/MR that falls within an Historic Overlay Zone shall also comply with the HOZ HO Zone design guideline requirements.

 - 1. Uses permissive in the R-2 zone with the following EXCEPTIONS: - a.
 Townhomes shall be as regulated in the SU-2/TH zone as specified in this Plan, except maximum building height is 40 feet. - b.
-There is no maximum floor area ratio. - c.
-Secondary dwelling units are permitted as defined in this document.
+Single-family houses shall be as regulated in the SU-2/SF Zone. - c.
+There is no maximum floor area ratio. - d.
+Secondary dwelling units are permitted as defined in this docu-